 The newly appointed CEO of a global hotel chain inherited a business in crisis.
 It had recently de-merged and was undergoing a brand name change.
 It had heavy bureaucracy and overhead costs 15-20% above industry average in an extremely cost-competitive industry.
-Externally, there was a global economic downturn and a massive slow-down in travel post 9/11.
+Externally, there was a global economic downturn and a massive slow-down on profits.

-Not surprisingly, it was being downgraded by analysts and faced a hostile takeover attempt.
+Not surprisingly, the chain was being downgraded by analysts and faced a hostile takeover attempt.

 The new CEO initiated an “organization review” and invited RBL to help turn the organization around.